Last update 5/2/2024

 Modern strings typically are constructed, with the top three strings being simple pieces of the chosen material.
 The bottom three have a metal ‘wrap’ around them, giving them the needed bass tone.
 How this wrap is configured can significantly affect your guitar’s tone.

 Roundwound strings are where you have a core string with round wire for the wrap.
-These strings have a bright tone and are by far the most common choice that you’ll see.
+These strings have a bright tone and are the most common choice you’ll see.

-A few downsides are increased string noise from your fingers sliding over them, and the tiny gaps between the windings themselves are excellent places for dirt and grime to accumulate, which will affect your tone and overall string life.
+A few downsides are increased string noise from your fingers sliding over them, and the tiny gaps between the windings themselves are excellent places for dirt and grime to accumulate, affecting your tone and overall string life.

 Flatwounds use a rectangular wire for the wrap.

-The wire’s shape produces a less ‘rough’ surface on the string, and it also provides a warmer tone that many jazz players cherish.
+The wire’s shape produces a less ‘rough’ surface on the string and provides a warmer tone that many jazz players cherish.
 Flatwounds are a popular choice for many bass players as well.

 One relatively new type of guitar string is ‘coated’ strings.
-As the name implies, they are typically metal electric or acoustic strings (classical nylon ones need not apply here) that have a very thin (as in microscopic) coating applied to them.
+As the name implies, they are typically metal electric or acoustic strings (classical nylon ones need not apply here) with a very thin (as in microscopic) coating.
 This coating is usually composed of a Teflon structure.

 The result is that guitar strings are far less prone to corrosion and tone deterioration over time.
 Have you ever noticed that your new strings may lose their ‘zing’ reasonably quickly – especially if you play a lot?
 Coated strings are designed to last longer and sound more consistent over time.